digitallyinduced/ihp/Guide/your-first-project.markdown

 | Example     | `"5a8d1be2-33e3-4d3f-9812-b16576fe6a38" :: Id Post` |

-**For the curious:** To dig deeper into the generated code, open the Schema Designer, right-click a table and click "Show Haskell Code".
+**For the curious:** To dig deeper into the generated code, open the Schema Designer, right-click a table and click `Show Haskell Code` or look into `build/Generated/Types.hs`.

 ## 4. Apps, Controllers, Views

-IHP follows the well-known MVC structure.
+IHP follows the well-known [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (Model-View-Controller) structure.
 Controllers and actions are used to deal with incoming requests.

 A controller belongs to an application.
 The default application is called `Web` (that's why all controller and views are located there).
-Your whole project can consistent of multiple sub applications.
+Your whole project can consis of multiple sub applications.
 Typically your production app will need e.g. an admin backend application next to the default web application.

-We can use the built-in code generators to generate an controller for our posts.
+We can use the built-in code generators to generate a controller for our posts.
 Inside the dev server, click on `CODEGEN` to open the [Code Generator](http://localhost:8001/ihp/Generators).
 There you can see everything that can be generated.
-Click on Controller:
+Click on `Controller`:

 ![](images/first-project/code_gen_1.png)

 You need to enter the controller name.
-Enter `Posts` and click preview:
+Enter `Posts` and click `Preview`:

 ![](images/first-project/code_gen_2_posts.png)